Reflections on the Revolution in France: Arguments

 In the Reflections, Burke argued that the French Revolution would end disastrously because its abstract foundations, purportedly rational, ignored the complexities of human nature and society.
+He wrote that genuine equality must be judged by God and that liberty was a construct of the law and no excuse to do whatever one would like.
+In his opinion, the revolutionaries did not understand that "there are no rights without corresponding duties, or without some strict qualifications".

-Further, he focused on the practicality of solutions instead of the metaphysics, writing: "What is the use of discussing a man's abstract right to food or to medicine?
+Burke focused on the practicality of solutions instead of ideas, writing: "What is the use of discussing a man's abstract right to food or to medicine?
 The question is upon the method of procuring and administering them.
 In this deliberation I shall always advise to call in the aid of the farmer and the physician, rather than the professor of metaphysics".
 Following St. Augustine and Cicero, he believed in "human heart"-based government.
-Nevertheless, he was contemptuous and afraid of the Enlightenment, inspired by the writings of such intellectuals such as David Hume, Edward Gibbon, Jean-Jacques Rousseau, Voltaire and Anne Robert Jacques Turgot, who disbelieved in divine moral order and original sin.
+Nevertheless, he was both contemptuous and apprehensive of Enlightenment ideas from intellectuals such as David Hume, Edward Gibbon, Jean-Jacques Rousseau, Voltaire and Anne Robert Jacques Turgot; intellectuals who did not believe in a divine moral order and original sin.
 Burke said that society should be handled like a living organism and that people and society are limitlessly complicated, leading him to conflict with Thomas Hobbes' assertion that politics might be reducible to a deductive system akin to mathematics.

 As a Whig, Burke expressly repudiated the belief in divinely appointed monarchic authority and the idea that a people have no right to depose an oppressive government.
 However, he advocated central roles for private property, tradition and prejudice (i.e. adherence to values regardless of their rational basis) to give citizens a stake in their nation's social order.
 He argued for gradual, constitutional reform, not revolution (in every case, except the most qualified case), emphasizing that a political doctrine founded upon abstractions such as liberty and the rights of man could be easily abused to justify tyranny.
 He saw inherited rights, restated in England from the Magna Carta to the Declaration of Right, as firm and concrete providing continuity (like tradition, prejudice and inheritable private property).
 By contrast, enforcement of speculative abstract rights might waver and be subject to change based on currents of politics.
 Instead, he called for the constitutional enactment of specific, concrete rights and liberties as protection against governmental oppression.